-In MRI scanners, time varying gradient magnetic fields may stimulate nerves by inducing gradient electric fields in human body.
-The movement of the dielectric particle within the liquid in any gradient electrical field depends on the particle diameter, the dielectric permittivity of the liquid and the particle, and the electric field intensity.
+In MRI scanners, time varying magnetic field gradients may stimulate the nerves by inducing the gradient of the electric fields in the human body.
+The movement of a dielectric particle within the liquid containing any electric field gradient, depends on the radius of particle, the dielectric permittivity of the liquid and particle, and the electric field intensity.
 The CM equation can be used to find the force that acts on a dielectric particle.
 In MRI applications, it is very important to minimize the dielectrophoretic force for MS disease.
-When Re[K(ω)] > 0, particles are attracted to regions of stronger electric field when their permittivity exceeds that of the suspension medium.
-This is called positive dielectrophoresis (p-DEP).
-When permittivity of the suspending medium is greater than that of the particles, this results in motion of particles to lesser electric field (Re [K(ω)] < 0), as observed in Figure 6C.
-This is called negative dielectrophoresis (n-DEP) (Canbay, 2010).
+When $\text{Re}[K(\omega)] > 0$, particles are attracted to regions of stronger electric field when their permittivity exceed the suspension medium's.
+This is called as "Positive Dielectrophoresis (p-DEP)".
+When the permittivity of the suspending medium is greater than the particles', particles start to move towards lesser electric field (Re [K()] < 0), as seen on Figure 6C.
+This is called as "Negative Dielectrophoresis (n-DEP) (Canbay, 2010).

 The general concept of the gradient system in MRI scanners is used to provide the image of a biological slice.
-The gradient electrical fields occur as a result of discontinuity along the interface between two biologic tissues and also as result of the gradient effect based on the electrical field polarization generated by the gradient and the radio frequency (RF) coils.
+The gradient of electrical fields occurs as a result of discontinuity along the interface between two biologic tissues and also as result of the gradient effect based on the electrical field polarization generated by the gradient and the radio frequency (RF) coils.
 The dielectrophoretic force generated by the gradient and the radio frequency (RF) coils stimulates the MBP and other dielectric particles in the media such as CSF, GM and WM within the human brain and spinal cord (Figure 7).
 Moreover, this force can also separate these particles from nerve cells under appropriate conditions and provide collecting of them in certain fields.
 At the same time, the dielectrophoretic force is proportional to the gradient of the Specific Absorption Rate (SAR).
 The Specific Absorption Rate Ratios (SARR) has been given on the brain and spinal cord model of human (Canbay, 2014).
-Table.
-1 denotes the findings of a study that identifies the risk factors for the development of the first clinical event in a multinational cohort of RIS subjects and provides updates to the original 2009 RIS criteria.
-As it is seen from their findings, the presence of a spinal cord lesion was observed in 38.7%, CSF profiles were abnormal in 40.9%, and a positive family history for MS observed in 9.9%.
+Table 1 denotes the findings of a study that identifies the risk factors for the development of RIS from the first clinical event of RIS subjects in a multinational cohort and provides updates to the original 2009 RIS criteria.
+As it is seen from their findings, the ratio, for spinal cord lesion is 38.7%, for CSF profiles is, abnormally, 40.9% and for MS observed (in family) is 9.9%.

-Total Subject Female Male The mean age Standard Deviation mean clinical follow-up Standard Deviation CSF profiles (abnormal) Spinal Cord lesion MS observed (Positive Family History) 375 298 (79.5 %) 78 37.1 11 4.6 years 4 % 40.9 % 38.7 % 9.9 %
+Total Subject Female Male The mean age Standard Deviation mean clinical follow-up Standard Deviation CSF profiles (abnormal) Spinal Cord lesion MS observed (Positive Family History) Ī 375 298 (79.5 %) 78 37.1 11 4.6 years 4 % 40.9 % 38.7 % 9.9 %

 Table 1.
-The findings of a study to identify risk factors for the development of thefirst clinical event in a multinational cohort (US, IR, TR, ITALY) of RIS subjects (OkudaD T, Mowry E M, Beheshtian A, Waubant E, Baranzini S E, Goodin D S, Hauser S L,Pelletier D, 2009)
+The findings of a study to identify the risk factors for the development of MS, based on the first clinical event of RIS subjects in a multinational (US, IR, TR, ITALY) cohort.
+(Okuda D T, Mowry E M, Beheshtian A, Waubant E, Baranzini S E, Goodin D S, Hauser S L, Pelletier D, 2009)